graphile/crystal/CONTRIBUTING.md

 host	postgraphile_test,graphileengine_test,lds_test	me	::1/128			trust
 ```

-You don't need to install Postgres locally, running it on an external server or in a Docker container (like [this](./run-pg)) works as well.
+You don't need to install Postgres locally, running it on an external server or [in a Docker container](https://github.com/graphile/graphile-engine/wiki/Development-with-docker-databases) works as well.
 See below for how to make your database connections known to the test runner.

 ## Developing